danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-24-building-a-webview-for-swiftui.md

 public func updateUIViewController(_ safariViewController: SFSafariViewController, context: Context) {}
 ```

-That's it!
+The configuration is used to crete the view and the view configuration to configure the created view.
 We now have a `SafariWebView` that can be used on iOS and iPadOS.

 ## Conclusion

 You've seen two ways to create a web view for SwiftUI.
 I wouldn't be surprised if Apple adds such a view at this year's WWDC, but until they do, I hope that this helps.

-I have added the source code and a demo app to a tiny library called [WebViewKit]({{page.webviewkit}}).
+I have added the source code and a demo app to a tiny library called [WebViewKit]({{project.url}}).
 Feel free to check it out and let me know what you think.